franklsm1/NHNFacebookApp/README.md

 Bluemix provides a Node.js starter application as a template so that you can add your code and push the changes back to the Bluemix environment.
 This template along with the bootstrap blog template was combined to create the application.
+The application will take posts, comments, upcoming events, and descriptions from a Facebook Group and show them in a blog style layout on a webpage.

 # Getting the app to run locally